Purpose and authority.

 c) Offer recommendations for consideration by the SCC.

-8. GA director and spokesperson for the proposing entity.
+8. DES director and spokesperson for the proposing entity.

 a) Brief the SCC on the sites and site development guidelines.